 Many air duct cleaning companies offer one-time specials to bring in new customers.
 Read the fine print carefully to confirm what services will be provided, and make sure the equipment used by the company is professional — such as vacuum-equipped vans and negative air machines — and that the trapping of the dust will not take place inside your home.

-Here are examples of specials for overall air duct cleaning and add-ons to larger services:
+Here are examples of specials for overall air duct cleaning and add-ons to larger services from a few Thumbtack pros: